 Call for Abstract

-2nd International Conference on Biomarkers and Cell Biology, will be organized around the theme “Awareness of Biomarkers & Clinical Research”
+2nd International Conference on Biomarkers and Cell Biology, will be organized around the theme “Awareness and Innovations in Biomarkers & Clinical Research in the Present Era of COVID- 19 Outbreak”

 Biomarkers Congress 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Biomarkers Congress 2020